schodavadia/schodavadia.github.io/_pages/research.md

 **Educational Resource Allocation in Equilibrium**

-**Industrial Growth and Health: Disentangling Economic Development and Pollution**
+**Industrial Growth and Health: Disentangling Pollution and Development**

+**Killing For Votes: Political Intimidation and Electoral Outcomes**